ShafaghRastegari/Multiple-Couriers-Planning/README.md

 ```bash
 docker run -it --rm cdmo
 ```
-#### Run Image Container with Mounting
+#### Run Image Container with Mounting (ulternative for previous command)

-**NOTE: The commands in below is just the ulternative for the above command for running the container, so if you do not want to mount the folders skip this part and go to section 4.**
+⚠️**The commands in below is just the ulternative for the above command for running the container, so if you do not want to mount the folders skip this part and go to section [4](#4-in-order-to-run-each-approaches-you-have-to-run-the-solverpy-file-with-specific-arguments-as-follows)
+.**

 In order to mount your PC folders with the container to have the result in your PC folder not in the container you can run the command in below instead of the previous one: